gis3w/resources/README.md

 * [Scooter](http://dropbox.github.io/scooter/index.html) - Scooter: an SCSS framework built to provide base styles, CSS components, and rapid static prototyping for Dropbox.
 * [css-protips](https://github.com/AllThingsSmitty/css-protips) - A collection of tips to help take your CSS skills pro
 * [Bulma](http://bulma.io/) - A modern CSS framework based on Flexbox.
+* [Family.scss](http://lukyvj.github.io/family.scss/) - Family.scss is a set of 24 smart Sass mixins which will help you to manage the style of :nth-child’ified elements, in an easy and classy way.
+* [Pavilion](http://www.pavilion.io/) - Ah yes, another CSS framework..

 ## Javascript WebGis Framework
 *Usefull javascript webgis framework*